gluster/glusterdocs/Administrator Guide/Directory Quota.md

 modifies file data and will effectively disables directory size caching on client side.

-**To update the memory cache size:**
+#### To update the memory cache size

--   Use the following command to update the memory cache size:
+1. Use the following command to update the memory cache size:

         # gluster volume set  features.quota-timeout